wimalopaan/opentx/README.md

 * Switches working!
 * Removed graceful shutdown with right horizontal trim up.
 Not needed it seems.
 * Restored Enter key as MENU.
+Hold for model settings.
 * Factory reset fixed on version screen.
+Navigate to the left as Special functions menu crashes currently.
 * Throttle on left.
 Default mode: 2
 * EEPROM compression enabled.
 No more errors, lots of free space.
 * EEPROM reading and writing.